Blog – Posted on Tuesday, Feb 04

 32. Every Day by David Levithan

-In this deeply imaginative novel, Levithan poses the question: who would we be if we were someone different Every Day?
+In this deeply imaginative teenage book, Levithan poses the question: who would we be if we were someone different Every Day?
 That’s the situation that our protagonist, A, has been facing for as long as they can remember.
 Every day, they wake up in a different body, with a different life: sometimes as a boy, sometimes as a girl, and always with access to the host body’s memory of facts — but not feelings.

 It’s a situation that would drive anybody else crazy and miserable, but A has learned to live with it.
 They’ve developed a set of rules, and it works.
 Never get too attached.
 Avoid being noticed.
 Do not interfere.
 That is, until A meets Rhiannon, a girl who changes their life forever.